MichalPlanetaDev/anticheat-portfolio/README.md

 Packet sequence validation flags commands with repeated or non-increasing sequence numbers.

+## Scope

+This project is defensive and educational.

 It does not include cheats, bypasses, injectors, malware, kernel components, commercial game reverse engineering, or instructions for attacking third-party software.

+All clients, servers, binaries, command streams, and telemetry samples are created specifically for this repository.

 All clients, servers, binaries, command streams, and telemetry samples are created specifically for this repository.